A family business retreat is one of the most important strategies used to help strengthen the communication system in a family-owned business.

 Both large group and private family sessions with facilitators are offered.
 As a family, you will have the opportunity to spend some quality time away from the office; switching from working “in the business” to working “on the business” and “on the family."

 Why us?
-We will use a process Dr. Lock developed and has used at such companies as adidas and Valero to guide business decisions for the last 15 years.
+We will use a process that has been developed and has been used at such companies as adidas and Valero to guide business decisions for the last 15 years.
 This involves taking the time to explore the success of the business, how it differentiates from the competition, and to truly define the “secret sauce”.

 We then will explore the guarantees available (or not) to keep that differentiator as an ongoing long-term concern.
 Why do customer’s choose us over the competition?
 Do we have a better idea?
 Better customer service?
 Patents?
 How do we know this to be true?
 This first session is designed to get the family thinking about the business as a whole and to see similarities and differences in opinion across generations.
 The end result will be a clear definition of organizational advantage.